-- 4.18.
-The following actions are key to addressing the financial position: - sale of investments generating the maximum possible value by 2027/28; - a capital programme that has for five years an average of £1m per annum general funded expenditure; - sale of over £100m of capital property assets by 2027/28; - revenue savings in 2024/25 of £18.2m plus further savings and reduced growth of £1.7m to offset the reduced income from a 7.99% Council Tax increase against one of 9.99% - revenue savings in 2025/26 of £18.2m and savings of £13.6m in 2026/27, 2027/28 and 2028/29
+- 5.18.
+The following actions are key to addressing the financial position: - > sale of investments generating the maximum possible value by 2027/28; - ➤ a capital programme that has for five years an average of £1m per annum general funded expenditure; - sale of over £100m of capital property assets by 2027/28; - ➤ revenue savings in 2024/25 of £18.2m plus further savings and reduced growth of £1.7m to offset the reduced income from a 7.99% Council Tax increase against one of 9.99% - revenue savings in 2025/26 of £18.2m and savings of £13.6m in 2026/27, 2027/28 and 2028/29.

-5. Divesting the Council's Investments
+6. Divesting the Council's Investments

-- 5.1.
+- 6.1.
 The aim of this workstream is sell £1.035bn of investments to the fullest extent possible and pay down debt and in doing so ensure the governance, project management, budgetary control etc of this programme of work is properly undertaken.
-This is the single major cause of the Council's financial problems and the single major solution to resolving this. - 5.2.
+This is the single major cause of the Council's financial problems and the single major solution to resolving this. - 6.2.
 In recent years, the Council had built up a substantial investment portfolio, all funded by borrowing via temporary loans from other local authorities.
 Not only is it necessary to divest from the investments to satisfy the Government Directions, but also because the costs of funding the portfolio have risen significantly in the past 18-24 months which combined with proper accounting for MRP means that none of the investments are generating a positive yield for the Council.
 Furthermore, the medium-term interest rate forecasts indicate that rates are unlikely to reduce markedly in the medium-term.
 Consequently, it is imperative to divest to reduce the financial risk associated with the portfolio.
-Notwithstanding this, the Council also needs to ensure that best value judgements are taken in respect of the disposal of each investment. - 5.3.
+Notwithstanding this, the

+Council also needs to ensure that best value judgements are taken in respect of the disposal of each investment.

+- 6.3.
 The Council's investment portfolio pre commencement of the divestment strategy comprised 14 investments totalling £1.035 billion.
 The strategy to date has focussed on recovering the largest investments by value, including Toucan, JLG/JCF, PWE, CCLA and the two Wind Farms.
-Recovery plans for each of these investments are well progressed. - 5.4.
+Recovery plans for each of these investments are well progressed. - 6.4.
 Collectively these positions represent circa 93% (based on original book values), therefore, a significant % of the investment exposure is due to be reduced over the near term.
 Divestment analysis has also commenced on three of the tail investments, which collectively represent a further c.4% of the Council's investment portfolio.
-Preliminary analysis has commenced on the remaining positions, comprising 3% of the portfolio, with more detailed analysis due to commence in Quarter 1 2024. - 5.5.
+Preliminary analysis has commenced on the remaining positions, comprising 3% of the portfolio, with more detailed analysis due to commence in Quarter 1 2024. - 6.5.
 Via the support of the Council's advisors, Toucan and JLG/JCF have specifically designed recovery strategies implemented.
 Both companies are currently in administration, supported by the Council, and they are in the process of realising returns to the Council.
 To date, approximately £107m of cash proceeds have been recovered and returned to the Council as shown in Table 2 at paragraph 5.14.
-The Council is forecast to receive a further c.

-£93.42 million from CCLA on or around the 5th of February.
-The Council is expected to receive c. £4363 million from Toucan during February 2024.
-Therefore, in total, the Council is forecast to have recovered £633mn in cash proceeds by the end of February.
+The Council received a further £91.5m from CCLA on 2nd February 2024.
+The Council is expected to receive c. £529m from the Toucan disposal, partly in 2023/24 and the remainder in 2024/25, comprising £35m of interest, £138m in respect of the revenue investment and £356m capital receipts.
+Therefore, in total, the Council is forecast to have recovered £633m in cash proceeds by the end of 2023/24.